crsandoval/PEP-2020/week_2/README.md

 ### Never alter `master`

-To work on the local PEP-2020 repo we first need to create a branch (named something other than `master`), which will make things easier if something goes awry.
+To work on the local PEP-2020 repo we first need to create a branch (named something other than `master`), which will make things easier later on.

 To do this we’re going to click on “New Branch” in the Git pane.